celsowm/metal-orm/README.md

 await session.commit();
 ```

+Tip: to keep selections terse, use `selectColumns`/`selectRelationColumns` or the `sel`/`esel` helpers instead of spelling `table.columns.*` over and over.

 This level is nice when:

-- You want classes as your domain model, but don’t want a separate schema DSL.
+- You want classes as your domain model, but don't want a separate schema DSL.
 - You like decorators for explicit mapping but still want AST-first SQL and a disciplined runtime.

 ---